 Types of degrees

-An undergraduate degree is a program of study that leads to a bachelor's degree (generally three years) or an associate degree (generally two years).
+An undergraduate degree is a program of study that leads to a bachelor degree (generally three years) or an associate degree (generally two years).

-Courses classified as undergraduate at Deakin University include associate degrees, bachelor's degrees and bachelor's degrees (honours).
+Courses classified as undergraduate at Deakin University include associate degrees, bachelor degrees and bachelor degrees (honours).

-Honours can be undertaken as part of a degree or following the completion of an undergraduate degree.
+Honours degrees can be undertaken as part of a four-year degree or for one-year following the completion of an undergraduate degree.
 It provides students with the opportunity to refine their analytical and research skills while expanding employment and study options.

-A postgraduate degree is a program of study at a higher level than a bachelor's degree.
-Deakin's postgraduate courses include: graduate certificates, graduate diplomas, master's by coursework, master's by research and doctorates (see research candidate).
+A postgraduate degree is a program of study at a higher level than a bachelor degree.
+Deakin's postgraduate courses include: graduate certificates, graduate diplomas, masters by coursework, masters by research and doctorates (see research candidate).

-The entry requirement for postgraduate courses is usually a bachelor's degree from a TAFE or university, although some people with significant work experience may apply for credit for prior learning.
+The entry requirement for postgraduate courses is usually a bachelor degree from a TAFE or university, although some people with significant work experience may apply for credit for prior learning.